kisstamasj/notes/k8s-basic.md

 - Deploy PODs
 - Create Replica Set

+## Rollout and versioning
-When creating a new deployment it triggers a rollout, a rollout creates a new deployment revision.
+When creating a new deployment it triggers a rollout, a rollout creates a new deployment revision (Revision 1) When updating a deployment it will get a new deployment revision (Revision 2).
+It helps us keep tracking the changes, and it enables us to rollback to the previous version of deployment if neccessery.

 ## Example
 ```yaml